the French flag Charles Louis de Montesquieu

 Youth

-Charles Louis de Montesquieu was born in 1689 at the Château de la Brède in Gironde, near Bordeaux, to a family of the noblesse de robe.
-His mother died when he was seven years old.
+Charles Louis de Montesquieu was born in 1689 at the Château de la Brède in the Gironde, near Bordeaux, into a family of the noblesse de robe.
+His mother died when he was seven.

-In 1708, he enrolled in the Faculty of Law in Bordeaux.
-After obtaining his law degree, he became a lawyer.
-He settled in Paris, engaging with intellectual circles.
+In 1708, he enrolled at the Faculty of Law in Bordeaux.
+After obtaining his law degree, he was called to the bar and settled in Paris, where he moved in intellectual circles.

 When his father died in 1713, he inherited the château of la Brède.

-At the age of twenty-five, he was appointed councillor to the Parliament of Bordeaux.
-A year later, in 1715, he married Jeanne de Lartigue, whose dowry provided him with substantial wealth.
+At twenty-five, he was appointed councillor to the Parliament of Bordeaux.
+A year later, in 1715, he married Jeanne de Lartigue, whose dowry brought him considerable wealth.

-On the death of his uncle, he inherited a real fortune, as well as the title of Baron de Montesquieu and the office of President à mortier of the Bordeaux Parliament, which he eventually sold, to pay off debts.
+On the death of his uncle, he inherited a substantial fortune, the title of Baron de Montesquieu, and the office of Président à mortier of the Bordeaux Parliament — which he eventually sold to pay off debts.

 He wrote his first work of political philosophy, Dissertation on the Policy of the Romans in Religious Matters.
-This first essay, with no real depth, went unnoticed.
+This early essay, lacking real depth, passed largely unnoticed.

 Success